Euro area bond investors take breather after rush into safe-haven assets

 The first reaction to the Middle East conflict was a rush into safe-haven assets, which drove yields down, while a jump in oil prices fuelled inflation fears.

 German real rates dropped sharply on Monday, with Germany's inflation-linked 10-year yields DE10YIL=RR down 17.8 bps, in their biggest daily fall since early February.
-On Tuesday, they were down 0.5 bps at 0.431%.
+On Tuesday, they were up 3 bps at 0.466%.

-The conflict did little to affect a key gauge of euro zone long-term inflation expectations EUIL5YF5Y=R, which rose above 2.5% on Monday, to levels seen last week.
+The conflict did little to affect a key gauge of euro zone long-term inflation expectations EUIL5YF5Y=R, which rose above 2.5% to levels seen last week.

 ((stefano.rebaudo@thomsonreuters.com;))